Why It Works

 Extra-virgin olive oil, for drizzling

 Adjust oven rack to middle position and preheat oven to 500°F (260°C).
 Line a rimmed baking sheet with aluminum foil.

 Arrange cabbage wedges on baking sheet in a single layer.
 Drizzle with olive oil on one side, then season with salt and pepper.
-Flip wedges, drizzle other side with oil, and season other side with salt and pepper.
+Flip wedges, drizzle other side with oil, and season with salt and pepper.